rm12000356/BPSK-perceptron-ml/BPSK_perceptron/README.md

 ## Notes

-The perceptron is sensitive to initial weights.
+* The perceptron is sensitive to initial weights.
 The current implementation uses zero-initialized weights ([0, 0]) for stability, ensuring a vertical decision boundary (x=0) for clean BPSK data.
-Numerical noise in imaginary components is minimized by forcing x_symbols = np.cos(x_radians) + 0j in data_utils.py.
+* Numerical noise in imaginary components is minimized by forcing x_symbols = np.cos(x_radians) + 0j in data_utils.py.
-For noisy data (e.g., AWGN, phase noise, fading), error rates increase, and the decision boundary may shift slightly.
+* For noisy data (e.g., AWGN, phase noise, fading), error rates increase, and the decision boundary may shift slightly.
+* Bias Term: Adding a bias term was tested but led to unreliable results, causing the decision boundary to deviate from the optimal vertical line.
+This requires further investigation to determine necessary adjustments for bias viability in BPSK classification.
+* The perceptron achieves 0% error for clean data and low error rates for noisy/fading scenarios.

 ## Requirements